christroutner/ben-training-data/knowledge/shared/websites/master-bitcoin-3rd-edition/ch07_authorization-authentication.md

 to be equal or greater to the timelock in the +OP_CHECKLOCKTIMEVERIFY+ Alice set.
 Bob then broadcasts the transaction on the Bitcoin network.

-Bob's transaction is evaluated as follows.
-If the +OP_CHECKLOCKTIMEVERIFY+ parameter Alice set is less than or equal to the spending transaction's lock time, script execution continues (acts as if a _no operation_ or +OP_NOP+ opcode was executed).
+Bob’s transaction is evaluated as follows.
+If the +OP_CHECKLOCKTIMEVERIFY+ parameter Alice set is less than or equal to the spending transaction’s lock time, script execution continues (acts as if a _no operation_ or +OP_NOP+ opcode was executed).
 Otherwise, script execution halts and the transaction is deemed invalid.